Agustín Stahl: Early years

-Stahl was born in Aguadilla, Puerto Rico and given the name Antón Adolf August by his parents, Johann Heinrich Christian Stahl and Maria Helene Stamm.
+Stahl was born in Curaçao, and given the name Antón Adolf August by his parents, Johann Heinrich Christian Stahl and Maria Helene Stamm.
+They moved to Aguadilla, Puerto Rico when he was a year old.

 Born into a German Protestant family, he was baptized into the Roman Catholic faith at about three years of age in Aguadilla, the town in which he also received his primary and secondary education.

 He studied at the universities of Würzburg in Germany and at the Charles University in Prague, graduating from the latter with the title of Doctor of Medicine in 1864.
 After graduation, Stahl returned to Puerto Rico, where he established his medical practice in the city of Bayamón.

 Ethnologist, botanist and zoologist

 Dr. Agustín Stahl watercolor of Punica granatum.

 Outside work, Stahl's love of nature lead him to conduct investigations and experiments in the fields of ethnology, botany and zoology.
 He also had a love of history and historical investigation.
+Stahl's investigations in enthology, botany, and zoology were recognized with awards from the Spanish anthropological society; Academy of Sciences and arts of Barcelona and Catalonia Medical Sciences Academy.

 Stahl wrote Estudios sobre la flora de Puerto Rico ("A study of the Puerto Rican Flora"), published in six fascicles from 1883 to 1888.
 Copies of Stahl's plant collection with approximately 1,330 plants can be found in various botanical gardens around the world.
 His collections were the basis for numerous studies by specialists, some of them resulting in new taxa to science.

 Stahl has a genus, Stahlia, and five valid species, Argythamnia stahlii, Senna pendula var. stahlii, Eugenia stahlii, Lyonia stahlii, and Ternstroemia stahlii, named in his honor.
 The genus Stahlia is represented by a single species, S. monosperma (Tul.)
 Urb., known to occur only in Puerto Rico and the eastern Dominican Republic.
 Known in Puerto Rico as cóbana negra, this species is currently listed as threatened in the USFW Federal Register, April 5, 1990.